Sample size how-to: a guide for managers and team leads

 To calculate the standard deviation of a population, we use the formula

-Or, in the case of a study of the proportion of a qualitative variable, the standard deviation is the ratio of responses in the population, p.
+In the case of a study of the proportion of a qualitative variable, the standard deviation is the ratio of responses in the population, p.

 Margin of Error